Strategies for Earning $100,000 or More

-Investment Banker - Works with corporations to raise capital by issuing stock or borrowing money.
-Also, advises clients during the process of a .
+- Investment Banker - Works with corporations to raise capital by issuing stock or borrowing money.
+Also, advises clients during the process of a or acquisition.
 After bonuses, almost all investment bankers will clear the six-figure mark.

 - - Responsible for investing funds assets and day-to-day .
 Most portfolio managers work at investment management firms and bring in over six figures.

-Lawyers - Represent clients before government agencies and private legal proceedings.
+1. Lawyers: Represent clients before government agencies and private legal proceedings.
 Must spend around 6 to 8 years in higher education to become a lawyer.
-But the starting salary for lawyers is over almost always over $150,000
+But the starting salary for lawyers is almost always over $150,000

-Airline pilots - Operate aircraft and transport customers or cargo.
+4. Airline pilots: Operate aircraft and transport customers or cargo.
 A bachelor's degree and around one year of training are needed.
 The median salary for airline pilots is $102,000.

-Engineers - Simply, engineers design and develop a variety of products and systems.
+5. Engineers: Simply, engineers design and develop a variety of products and systems.
 A bachelor's degree is required in most engineering fields.
-While paying varies on the type of engineering and experience, the median salary was $92,000.
+While pay varies on the type of engineering and experience, the median salary was $92,000.

 When valuing a salary, looking at where the job is located is important.
 Sometimes taking a lower salary role in a cheaper area is better than a higher salary role in a relatively expensive cost of living place.